Whitefield F.C.: History

-The club was founded in 1877.
+The club was founded on 3 November 1877.
 It first entered the Scottish Cup in 1878–79.
-Its first match in the competition - a 10–0 win over Telegraphists F.C. - would prove to be its biggest win in the competition.
+Its first match in the competition - a 10–0 win over Telegraphists - would prove to be its biggest win in the competition.

-Whitefield entered the Cup every season until 1892–93, although it scratched in 1880 and 1888 before playing a tie; in 1888–89, it played its scheduled first round opponent, the 3rd Lanarkshire Rifle Volunteers, in a friendly instead.
+Whitefield entered the Cup every season until 1892–93, although it scratched in 1888 before playing a tie; in 1888–89, it played its scheduled first round opponent, the 3rd Lanarkshire Rifle Volunteers, in a friendly instead.

-Although the club survived in the shadow of Rangers F.C. longer than other clubs in Govan, it was never a successful side, only once reaching the third round of the Scottish Cup, in 1887–88.
-The club beat Linthouse F.C. in the first round and Pollokshields Athletic F.C. at home in the second, but lost 2–0 at Thistle F.C., in front of a crowd of 3,000, in the third.
+The club survived in the shadow of Rangers longer than other clubs in Govan; indeed in 1885 it was strengthened by taking over another Govanite club, Dean Park.
+Whitefield however was never a successful side, only once reaching the third round of the Scottish Cup, in 1887–88.
+The club beat Linthouse in the first round and Pollokshields at home in the second, but lost 2–0 at Thistle, in front of a crowd of 3,000, in the third.